 The prevent duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
 The risks will need to be considered for political; environmental; animal rights; or faith based extremism that may lead to a child becoming radicalised.
-All staff have undertaken e-learning and received awareness training in order that they can identify the signs of children being radicalised.
+All staff have received prevent WRAP training/undertaken e-learning/received awareness training in order that they can identify the signs of children being radicalised.